generative-social-choice/gsc_methods/README.md

-# gsc_methods
+# Generative Social Choice Toolkit

 General toolkit for researchers building on the "Generative Social Choice" framework.
+This is currently being prepared and will be ready by November 2024.